randomNinja64/SimpleLLMChat/Readme.txt

 ------------------------------------------------------------
 Tools (Available Tools/Requirements)
 ------------------------------------------------------------
+download_file: Downloads a file from the internet using cURL (Requires a curl.exe and preferably a ca-bundle.crt in the same folder as the exe)
 download_video: Downloads a video from the internet using YT-DLP (Requires a yt-dlp.exe in the same folder as the exe)
+read_file: Reads a file from the user's PC.
 read_website: Retrieves a cleaned up version of a website's HTML (Requires a curl.exe and preferably a ca-bundle.crt in the same folder as the exe)
 run_shell_command: Runs a shell command (Enable with caution)
 run_web_search: Searches the web using DuckDuckGo (Requires a curl.exe and preferably a ca-bundle.crt in the same folder as the exe)
+write_file: Writes a file to the user's PC.

 ------------------------------------------------------------
 Usage